aws-samples/aws-iot-iridium-satellite/sbd-getting-started/README.md

 ![Figure 1.
 Architecture for Iridium CloudConnect on AWS](docs/architecture_diagram.png)
 <sub><sup>Figure 1.
 Architecture for Iridium CloudConnect on AWS</sup></sub>

-As shown in Figure 1, this CloudFormation template sets up the following:
+As shown in Figure 1, this guide deploys a CloudFormation template that sets up the following:

 1. Amazon SQS to provide a highly available queueing service for Iridium SBD messages.
 This deployment configures the following queues: